destroyer-byte/MLSC_Candidates_Test/Shivek Santosh Maharaj Logistic Regression Repository.md

 each observation may take one of two values, such as "yes"/"no"; "red"/"blue"; hence the description of __Binary Classifier__.
 Logistic Regression should be used to predict non-quantitative values, i.e., Non-Numerical values.

 ### Q2.
-Provide a short explanation the use of ROC curves and the AUC-ROC Evaluation metric.
+Provide a short explanation about the use of ROC curves and the AUC-ROC Evaluation metric.
 #### Difficulty: Medium.
 __*Answer:*__ ROC Curve is short for Receiving Operating Characteristic Curve.
 In the visual form, this visualization (graph) is used to show the performance of a Binary
 Classification model, such as standard Logistic Regression.
 The Graph plots two important Classification Evaluation metrics- viz.
 True Positive Rate (TPR) and False Positive